 Section 4.
 Quorum: The presence of fifteen chapter members at any general meeting of the membership shall constitute a quorum for the transaction of business.

 ARTICLE III: CHAPTER BOARD OF DIRECTORS—ELECTIONS AND MEETINGS.

 Section 1.
-Board Membership: The board of this chapter shall consist minimum of seven or maximum of twelve members, each elected to a two-year term of office.
+Board Membership: The board of this chapter shall consist of a minimum of seven or maximum of fourteen members, including the officers described in Article IV, each elected to a two-year term of office.
 In order to provide continuity of leadership within the chapter board, election of members may be staggered.
 The business and affairs of the chapter shall be administered by the chapter board, subject to the limitations of the articles and bylaws of the parent society and the laws of the State of California

 Section 2.
 Election: Elections will be administered and carried out by the chapter board.